exlunaproject/lua_at_client/README.md

 Done!
 You can start using `<?lua@` in .lp files.

-If you prefer, you can use Lua@Client to serve Lua libraries without having to manually convert the files to JavaScript.
+####Loading Modules

+Lua@Client can load files and modules via a standard `<script>` tag.
 All that is needed is to edit the Apache httpd.conf file and add:

 ```
 LuaMapHandler /pub/lua "path/to/lua/latclient/lp_handler.lua" provide_file